Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-To connect this expression with the anomaly we need the local winding density $d_{\theta}w(\theta,A)$.
-First of all let us notice that the second integral does not contribute to the anomaly, because we need a $d\theta$ component to saturate the integral over $S^{1}$.
-Then we can write
+To connect with the anomaly we need the local winding density $d_{\theta}w(\theta,A)$.
+Let us notice that the second integral vanishes, because there~$\mathcal{A}=A$ and we would need a~$d\theta$ to soak up the integral over~$S^{1}$.
+Then we write